jofisiva/code_review/README.md

    - Fetch the pull request details from Azure DevOps
    - Analyze each changed file using the Coder agent
    - Review each changed file using the Reviewer agent
-   - Generate a summary review
+   - Generate a summary review (with optional checklists)
    - For multi-iteration reviews, generate a cross-iteration analysis
    - Optionally post comments to the pull request

 6. View the results in the web interface, including:
-   - Summary review
+   - Summary review (with checklists if enabled)
    - File-by-file reviews
    - Code diffs with syntax highlighting
    - Side-by-side comparison of code changes and AI analyses